-For details on comments made during pre-consultation on all education policies, please refer to the previous discussion under "Policies R.1.7, A.1.7 and C.1.7" beginning on page 11.
+For details on comments made during pre-consultation on all education policies, please refer to the previous discussion under "Policies RAC.1.7" beginning on page 11.

 The SPC is aware that many households and small business may store small quantities of hazardous waste, but are not considered a significant waste disposal threat.
 These landowners may not be aware of proper storage and disposal requirements for hazardous wastes.
-These policies were therefore created as a recommendation that municipalities expand the mandatory education and outreach policies (see Policies A.5.2 and C.5.7) to all landowners who may store hazardous waste where the vulnerability score is 8 or greater.
+This education policy was therefore created as a recommendation that municipalities expand the mandatory education and outreach policies (see Policies RAC..5.2 and RAC.5.7) to all landowners who may store hazardous waste where the vulnerability score is 8 or greater.
 This information would increase awareness of potential threats to drinking water.